badrap/docs.badrap.io/docs/playbook-guide.md

   - Good: "We in Badrap believe that cyber security should be easy."
   - Bad: "Badrap believes that cyber security should be easy."
 - You can use acronyms also when you are pointing to a specific technical object, such as a service or a protocol
 - Avoid also other cybersecurity jargon in general, not just acronyms.
-Avoid for example "credentials"
 - Avoid military and war terminology when the topic is not related to military and war.
 Examples:
   - Instead of "Weaponization" use wording, such as "creating a way to exploit a vulnerability"
   - Instead of "Cyber Kill Chain" use wording, such as "steps that criminals take to break into a computer system"